Marmara Ereğlisi: Eski Ereğli

-In his 1815 account of his visit to the area, Edward Daniel Clarke stated that, in spite of its name, which means "Old Ereğli or Heraclea", the village of Eski Ereğli (today, Gümüşyaka), where he hoped to find antiquities, had scarcely any ancient remains, and he was informed that it was the coastal village known locally as Büyük Ereğli (Big Ereğli or Big Heraclea), about two hours (six miles) distant, that corresponded to the ancient city of Heraclea.
+In his 1815 account of his visit to the area, Edward Daniel Clarke stated that, in spite of its name, which means 'Old Ereğli or Heraclea', the village of Eski Ereğli (today Gümüşyaka in Silivri district), where he hoped to find antiquities, had scarcely any ancient remains, and he was informed that it was the coastal village known locally as Büyük Ereğli (Big Ereğli or Big Heraclea), about two hours (six miles) distant, that corresponded to the ancient city of Heraclea.

-Eski Ereğli corresponds instead to the ancient town and bishopric of Daonium.
+Eski Ereğli corresponds instead to the ancient town and bishopric of Daunium.
 This appears as a bishopric for the first time in the early 10th century in the above-mentioned list of Leo VI the Wise.
 Its bishop Thomas took part in the Second Council of Nicaea in 787 and Clemens in the Photian Council of Constantinople (879).
 Like Heraclea, it had a Latin bishop in the time of the Latin Empire of Constantinople (1204–1261).
 No longer a residential bishopric, Daonium is today listed by the Catholic Church as a titular see.

+Composition

+There are 10 neighbourhoods in Marmara Ereğlisi District: